 It can be really difficult to recruit qualified candidates.

-While almost all of us agree with the statement, many view it as a bad thing.
+While almost all of us agree with this statement, many view it as a bad thing.
 In reality, this is actually good news for staffing firms because if it were easy to find great candidates, there would be no need for recruiters and their services.
 That being said, the challenge of finding top talent is tiring.
 Luckily, there are ways that it doesn’t have to be.

 Staffing and recruiting professionals who are successfully attracting the best talent and filling most of the orders and contracts they write have implemented the following strategies: